 - SSL Certificate.

 Without going into the technical details, SSL makes your website traffic secure.
-It is better for your visitors and your Google ranking.
+Therefore, it is better for your visitors and your Google ranking.

 - WHOIS Privacy Protection.

 By default, you will need to provide personal details when registering a domain.
-These details are public, so if you want to protect your privacy, make sure that your provider has this option and select it.
+These details are public, so if you want to protect your privacy, ensure that your provider has this option and select it.

 A bit of a no-brainer, but you will need to send and receive emails from your domain.
 Using email addresses that do not include your domain name is possible, of course, but it will look less professional.

 And finally, you should do some research on your provider.
-Do they offer great customer support?
+For example, do they offer great customer support?
 Are they fast enough, or do they have a bad reputation?